coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [djui_console_is_open](#djui_console_is_open)

 ### Description
-Toggles the visibility of the DJUI console
+Returns whether the DJUI console is currently open or not

 ### Lua Example
 `local booleanValue = djui_console_is_open()`